mwri/jsofi/README.md

 | JSOFI_TEST_MONGODB_HOST     | Address of the CouchDB server (e.g. "localhost:27017") |
 | JSOFI_TEST_MONGODB_USER     | User to use authenticating to the MongoDB server       |
 | JSOFI_TEST_MONGODB_PASSWORD | Password to use authenticating to the MongoDB server   |

+The Travis CI build employs docker containers to provide CouchDB and MongoDB services, setting up the environment variables appropriately.